yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 - Reboot

 ## Optional
+- If you using multiple audio mods (don't use both):
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)

 ## Troubleshooting
 - If Dolby force close, just reinstall again.